Kobachimself/discord-bots/README.md

 On startup, Snowy Extra syncs its commands with your server and starts monitoring loans.
 You can manage your Snowflakes, challenge friends, and even borrow money, all within the server!
-The bot logs all actions, helping you keep track of everything that's happening. 📝
+The bot logs all actions, helping you keep track of everything that's happening. 📝 Thank you for using Snowy Bots!
+We hope these bots make your Discord server more fun and engaging.
+If you have any questions or need help, feel free to reach out! 😊